Zen Spot #62 -- Mindfulness, meditation and the violence of depression February 3, 2018 00:05

-There is a monster living inside me that, when it rears its head, seems to eat my soul.
-The violence with which it acts is a police baton jammed into my solar plexus.
-At the same time, an anvil eases gently onto my chest like a frog slowly boiled in a pot of water.
+There is a monster living inside me that, when it rears its head, eats my soul.
+It is a police baton jammed into my solar plexus.
+An anvil eased gently onto my chest, like a frog slowly boiling in a pot of water.
 Sleep is the only reprieve.
-Awakening to the fact that death has not collected me prompts thoughts on how to hand myself over with as little pain as possible.
+Awakening to the fact that death has not collected me prompts thoughts of how to hand myself over with as little pain as possible.

 Like the explosion of a car engine driven with the gas pedal pushed all the way to the floor for fifty miles, some people implode.
 Cogs are chewed and spit.
-Cheek bones lie on the sidewalk, as if they've just lost a street fight, with grit embedded in flesh, and invisible blood flowing, as the remainder of their flesh is cooked in the beast of sunlight.
+Cheek bones lie on the sidewalk with grit embedded in flesh.
+Blood flowing.

-There is a biological tipping point of darkness that, when reached, becomes virtually impossible to recover from without medication.
-Clinical research has proven this point.
+Clinical research has proven this biological tipping point.
+When reached, it becomes virtually impossible to recover without medication.
 That which looks like a character defect or laziness or self pity is actually a pathology that requires medical intervention.

 This is our time.
 These are our choices.
 Despite the science.

 Buddhism and the science of the mind

 I discovered the Eightfold Path in part because of the violence.
 My mind has been severely compromised when the monster found its way in.
 The blackness is deep.
 Mindfulness, truth be told, is not enough.
 It is one tool in a toolbox.

 Study helps.
 Making time to practice is critical.
 Endorphins, created by exercise, work wonders.
 Improved choices contribute to peace.
 I avail myself of all science.